riczicano/MEC482_Furata-Pendulum/README.md

 # 2. Modeling
 The dynamics of the Furuta Pendulum will utilize CoppeliaSim.
 This program will allow the computation of dynamic properties as well as a visual representation of the working system.
-The code used to connect the Coppelia will be from Matlab. <br/>
+The code used to connect the Coppelia will be from Matlab.
+An important aspect to the Furuta Pendulum will be the torque applied to the pendulum via a DC motor <br/>
 <br/>
 Nomenclature <br/>
 x = position of arm <br/>